 FACT: For every $1 spent, email marketing generates $38 in ROI.

 Now, going through your patient roster and sending out individual emails isn't practical.
-That's why email automation should be in your marketing arsenal for 2020.
+That's why email automation should be in your marketing arsenal for 2021.
 With the right software, you can automate new patient surveys, birthday emails, holiday emails, along with targeted promotional campaigns to help fill your patient schedule.
 The best part is if you're a client of ours, we do all this for you.

 9. Ramp up Your Content Marketing